shivesh1210/2nd_order_closed_form_time_derivatives_eom/README.md

 * SE3adjMatrix.m: Function to compute (6x6) adjoint Matrix for SE(3) - also known as spatial cross product in the literature
 * SE3AdjInvMatrix.m: Function to compute Inverse of (6x6) Adjoint Matrix for SE(3)
 * MassMatrixMixedData.m: Function to build mass-inertia matrix in SE(3) from mass, inertia and center of mass information
+* InertiaMatrix.m: Function to build rotational inertia matrix from minimal set of parameters
+* ScrewCoordinatesIFR.m: Function to compute the screw coordinates vector in the inertial frame of reference (IFR) from 3D axis vector and origin vector